bluesky/tiled/docs/source/tutorials/streaming.md

 Notice that content of the updates includes a `sequence` counter, starting from the number 1 (with 0 reserved to unambiguously define the "start of the stream").
 Subscribers can use this if, for example, they need to recover from an interruption.
 They can subscribe from a specific counter index `sub.start(N)`.
-As already above, `x.start(0)` means, "Start from the oldest record retained."
+As already mentioned above, `x.start(0)` means, "Start from the oldest record retained."

 Of course, clients can always fetch _all_ the data via the non-streaming interface.